gbe3hunna/backend-challenge/README.md

 The service has been designed with scalability in mind, that's why Celery is the core here.
 FastAPI (with uvicorn workers) and Celery (with native worker approach) can be horizontally scaled whenever is needed.
 At the same time the API level just enqueue the tasks in the Celery broker (RabbitMQ) and perform some basic DB transactions.

-The business logic is decoupled from the API and attached to the Celery Workers (or RabbitMQ consumers), which are the responsible for analyzing an ECG and performing the operations needed.
+The business logic is decoupled from the API and attached to the Celery Workers (or RabbitMQ consumers), which are the responsible for analyzing an ECG and performing the operations.
+In order to perform actions in a completely asynchronous manner, you will find some [Celery Canvas](https://docs.celeryq.dev/en/stable/userguide/canvas.html) implementations.

 ### Prerequisites

 - [**Docker / Docker Compose**](https://www.docker.com/products/docker-desktop/)
-- **.env file** (For good practices it has not been included in the repo but can be found [here](https://password.link/NpugQkj/#TU9II1kzaG4+QF8zdWwxJnFu))
+- **.env file** (Following good practices it has not been included in the repo but can be found [here](https://we.tl/t-h6UVa1aQZq)).
+Copy this file to the project root.

 ### Services